Sonora Rally © 2015-2018 All rights reserved

-Breakfast Burritos, OJ, Coffee, Mexi Breads at Bivouac and Buffet in Puerto Peñasco
+Breakfast Burritos, OJ, Coffee, Mexi Breads at desert Bivouacs and Buffet when Bivouac is at hotel

 San Luis bivouac dinners will be hosted by the local restaurants Horno 320 and La Faisana and will include some of their signature dishes.
 Puerto Peñasco dinner will be held in the bivouac and will include local fresh seafood (ceviche etc) and Puerto Peñasco tacos, quesadillas etc. The final dinner will be held at the hotel pool area and will be include a dinner buffet.

 TECATE will be providing beers for purchase in Bivouacs and Cocktails will be for purchase at both hotel locations.